 Yes.
 Although we shoot everything in color, you may choose to have some or all of your images printed in B&W or sepia tone, which is the old-fashioned look.

 How many photographs are taken at the wedding?

 There is no limit to the amount of images taken, and it depends a lot on the length of the wedding and reception, but approximately 80-100 images per hour.

-A high-resolution disc with copyright release is included in our packages or available separately.
+A high-resolution disc with copyright release is included in our packages enabling you to economically make prints.

-A retainer of $800 is required to reserve your date.
-An additional amount may be due two weeks before the wedding.
-Balance is due upon your approval of the album design.
-If you approve a design which exceeds your original budget and you’d like to spread your payments out, a credit card can be used for up to 10 equal monthly payments.
+A retainer of one-third is required to reserve your date.
+An additional one-third will be due one month before the wedding.
+The balance is due upon your approval of the Art Book design.
+If you approve a design which exceeds your original budget and you’d like to spread your payments out, a credit card or checks can be used for up to 12 equal monthly payments.

-Quality and value.
+Experience, calm demeanor, quality and value.
 Most photographers settle for a single, on-camera flash to light their photographs.
-While this may be fine for some situations, a multiple-light system like we use can help to create candids with a three-dimensional look that appear to have more movement and action.
-If you’re looking for something special, something that will make the difference between beautifully-posed portraits with ordinary lighting and those that look like an experienced professional portrait photographer shot your wedding, choose Carl Nelson Photography.
-You’ll be glad you spent a little extra on the most important part of your wedding…your photographs!
+While this may be fine for some situations, a multiple-light system like we use can help to create images with a three-dimensional look that appear to have more movement and action.
+If you’re looking for something special, something that will make the difference between photographs with ordinary lighting and those that look like an experienced professional portrait photographer shot your wedding, choose Carl Nelson Photography.
+You’ll be glad you spent a little extra on one of the most important aspects of your wedding…your photographs!